DwightTRAX/dsi-assessment-2/README.md

 We recommend skimming over all the questions and solving the ones that you are most confident about first.

+## Running Unit Tests

 All the questions in this assessment can be tested using the unit tests.
 You can run the tests with this command from the root directory (assessment-2/):
         `make test`

-If you do not have `unittest2` on your computer, you will see an ImportError.
-Do a `pip install unittest2` and then rerun the tests.
+If you do not unittest2 or py.test, you may see errors.
+Run the following commands in case you see errors related to these:
+        `pip install unittest2`
+        `pip install pytest`

 ## Repository Structure